broadinstitute/monster-deploy/README.md

 # Monster Deploy
 Infrastructure-as-code for deploying Monster team's environments.

+_Note_ - if you are using this to deploy HCA you need to [Setup Git Secrets](https://dsp-security.broadinstitute.org/platform-security-categories/git/setup-git-secrets)

 ## Technologies used
 We use [Terraform](https://www.terraform.io/docs/index.html) and [Helm](https://helm.sh/docs/) to manage our deployments.